pip/Octology/README.md

 To learn about the long-term goals, plans, thinking, and research behind this expansive project, please consult latest development notes at:
   [8.utf](https://github.com/pip/Octology/blob/master/dox/2du/8.utf "dox/2du/8.utf")

-Thank you for your consideration as well as any constructive criticism, recommendations, or whatever other feedback you may be able to offer.
+Thank you for your consider8ion as well as any constructive criticism, recommend8ions, or whatever other feedback you may be able to offer.
 ```
 Sincerely,
   -PipStuart  8<3  NfN8L0v3  8pI  Ate Pie  =)  Eight-Π